pikapods/docs.pikapods.com/tutorials/monitoring/changedetection-1-basics/index.md

 <video controls loop muted preload="none" src="3-add-discord-notifications.mp4" poster="3-add-discord-notifications.webp">
 </video>

-Changedetection lets you receive website changes notifications in Discord.
+Changedetection lets you receive notifications about website changes in Discord.
 You can receive notifications for all websites that you are tracking.
 Here are the steps:

 1. Open your Discord account and create a new server (your personal server).
 2. Right-click on your server and select **Server Settings** > **Integrations**.